 A National Security Statistician or Actuary is among the most specialized national security jobs.
 These professionals collect, evaluate, interpret and present quantitative information and data related to national security concerns.
 These professionals provide key insights, offer recommendations, and advice on policy, strategy, and tactical planning for clients internationally and abroad.

 A National Security Statistician is responsible for data collection and the use of statistical modeling for the purpose of interpretation and presentation.
 These men and women present their findings and make recommendations to their clients so that clients can develop customized strategic initiatives.
-National Security Statisticians are also involved in the formulation of plans developed through the use of the data they collect, develop, interpret.
+National Security Statisticians are also involved in the formulation of plans developed through the use of the data they collect, develop, and interpret.
 Private and commercial organizations tend to pay more for the services of these professionals.
 National Security Statistician/Actuaries earn an average of $77,000 per year.

 Average Salary: $77,000

 7. National Security Analyst

 National Security Analysts have hired both private organizations and government agencies for a variety of projects including briefings development, reporting, and the creation of other intelligence products for use by government decision-makers both in Congress and in the White house.
 Professionals working in these types of national security jobs produce intelligence products used to advise on and research the movements of weapons of mass destruction- including explosive, biological, and chemical weapons- across the globe.

 The role of a National Security Analyst is to study the growth and ontogeny of international and domestic terrorist organizations which pose an imminent security risk to the US and its citizens.
 National Security Analysts are hired by agencies like the NSA, CIA, FBI and military agencies.
 Qualified candidates go through an extensive screening process and must qualify for top-level security clearance permissions.
 Salaries range from $50,000 for junior positions to $100,000.
 Most National Security Analyst jobs are based in Washington, D.C., and the surrounding area.